Pressure-tests the premise.

 Ordered by what blocks what.

-Closed by a PR.
+Closed by a merged PR.

 A loose thought.